Frequently Asked Questions

 |Centralis Scholar Award

 - Compete in the Centralis and Honors Scholarship Competition fall 2016.
-Must have a 3.7 HS GPA and a minimum 27 ACT score or 2200 SAT score to compete.
+Must have a 3.7 HS GPA and a minimum 27 ACT score or 1210 SAT (old scoring) or 1280 SAT (new scoring) to compete.
 See competition details below.

 - Compete in the Centralis and Honors Scholarship Competition fall 2016.
-Must have a 3.7 HS GPA and a minimum 27 ACT or 1220 SAT score to compete.
+Must have a 3.7 HS GPA and a minimum 27 ACT or 1210 SAT (old scoring) or 1280 SAT (new scoring) to compete.
 See competition details below.

 When are the Competition Dates?